battleaxedotco/tool-docs/docs/rubberhose2/controls.md

     right />

-In order to provide as much flexibility (yes, pun intended) as possible, hoses can stretch to any length beyond their Hose Length.
+In order to provide as much flexibility as possible (yes, pun intended), hoses may stretch to any length beyond their Hose Length.
 As a friendly reminder that a stretch is happening, the controllers will change color.
-It's a small thing but can be very helpful for preserving the volume of a hose.
+It's a small thing but could be very helpful for preserving the volume of a hose.

 If you don't care about this then feel free to disable Stretch Feedback in [settings](manage.html#settings).